 Once You Have a Plan, Keep a Regular Check on the Numbers that Matter

-For example, the goal for Quarter 2, 2015 is to get to the rate 35 mailing list subscribers per week.
-At the moment we’re well short of this, but by analyzing the numbers on a weekly basis, this means I’m taking the steps to actually get there.
-You need to not just have a goal and an internal growth force, you need to have a road map for your journey and you can make adjustments rapidly.
+For example, the goal for Quarter 2, 2015 is to get to the rate of 35 mailing list subscribers per week.
+At the moment, we’re well short of this, but by analyzing the numbers on a weekly basis, this means I’m taking the steps to actually get there.
+You need to not just have a goal and an internal growth force: you need to have a road map for your journey, and you can make adjustments rapidly.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.